Physical Science (Geology Program)

 Highline Community College

-Ground Shaking and Damage at Your House part of Integrate:Workshops:Teaching about Risk and Resilience:Activities
+Ground Shaking and Damage at Your House part of Integrate:Workshops and Webinars:Teaching about Risk and Resilience:Activities

 The High Cost of High Tech: Environmental and Human Costs of Metals part of Curriculum for the Bioregion:Activities

-Geologic Catastrophes part of Integrate:Workshops:Teaching about Risk and Resilience:Courses
+Geologic Catastrophes part of Integrate:Workshops and Webinars:Teaching about Risk and Resilience:Courses

-Earthquake Scenarios: Evaluating Potential Ground Shaking and Damage part of Integrate:Workshops:Teaching about Risk and Resilience:Real-World Examples
+Earthquake Scenarios: Evaluating Potential Ground Shaking and Damage part of Integrate:Workshops and Webinars:Teaching about Risk and Resilience:Real-World Examples

 Carla Whittington, Physical Science (Geology Program), Highline Community College Summary The Pacific Northwest lies along a convergent plate boundary called the Cascadia Subduction Zone.
 Within this tectonic ...